kkufieta/mobilePortfolio/README.md

 1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
 Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

-1. To optimize the pictures and CSS, JS and HTML files, you need to install grunt, as well as all packages used in the Gruntfile.js.
+1. To optimize the pictures and CSS, JS and HTML files, you need to install [grunt](http://gruntjs.com/installing-grunt), as well as all packages used in **Gruntfile.js**.
 After that, optimize pictures with the command
   ``` bash
   $> cd /path/to/your-project-folder/
   $> grunt images